 Yellowstone National Park is often referred to as the Serengeti of the United States.
 Depending on the time of year, you have a chance to see bison, black bears, grizzly bears, wolves, antelope, moose, elk, bobcats, bighorn sheep, mountain goats, lynx, and red foxes, among dozens of other species.
-The Lamar Valley is perhaps the most spectacular spot for wildlife viewing, which resides within the Montana portion of the park.
+The Lamar Valley is perhaps the most spectacular spot for wildlife viewing because it’s a secluded and vast section that draws in wildlife from all over the park.

 There are three true entrances to Grand Tetons National Park: from the east, south, and southwest.
 But because this park joins with Yellowstone, you can also enter from the north, as you leave Yellowstone traveling south.